 Keep a lockdown diary

-Christchurch artist Stephen McCarthy has created a fantastic free printable for kids to complete.
+Christchurch artist Stephen McCarthy created a fantastic free printable for kids to complete during last year’s lockdown.
 My Lockdown Diary provides kids with a 28-page document to record their thoughts in the COVID-19 lockdown.
 There are some prompts and activities but loads of space for kids to write and draw how they’re doing and how they’re feeling.